Phone:+1 307 363 1045

 The Brazilian corn prices crashed, given the lousy harvest due to the adverse weather conditions.
 The La Nina intensified over the region leading to prolonged rainfall and delaying the sowing and flowering season.
 The fall in feedstock prices and lowered market sentiment negatively impacted the pricing pattern for corn starch.
 However, the prices picked pace in the fourth quarter when the weather conditions improved.

-According to Procurement Resource, the price trends for corn syrup are likely to increase over the next coming months given the robust downstream demand and not sufficient inventories to fulfil the same.
+According to Procurement Resource, the price trend for corn syrup are likely to increase over the next coming months given the robust downstream demand and not sufficient inventories to fulfil the same.

 For the Second Quarter of 2022